databendlabs/openraft/guide/src/upgrade-v07-v08.md

 # Compatibility with v0.7 format data

-Openraft v0.8 can be compatible with v0.7 if:
+Openraft v0.8 can be built compatible with v0.7 if:
 - The application uses `serde` to serialize data types
 - Enabling `compat-07` feature flags.